raushanctf/Digital-Marketing/README.md

 # 💸 2.
 Inorganic SEO (Paid Search / SEM)
 `Inorganic SEO refers to paid methods (ads) used to appear in search results, commonly known as Search Engine Marketing (SEM) or PPC (Pay Per Click)`

-📌 It’s "inorganic" because you pay to appear at the top of search results instantly.
+📌 It’s "inorganic" because you pay to instantly appear at the top of search results.

 📈 Benefits of Inorganic SEO:
 * Instant visibility